koropits/academic-webiste/content/workingpaper/pharmacy paper/index.md

 ---
-title: "Pharmacy Richness and Anti-smog-mask Wearing: Evidence from a Severely Polluted City in China"
+title: "Pharmacy Density and Inequalities in Defense against Air Pollution:
+Evidence from a Severely Polluted City in China"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here